how to have good posture

 Share

-Although your mother may have reminded you to “sit up straight” when you were younger, there are more ways than just that to improve posture and maintain it for life.
+Learning how to have good posture is essential for overall health and well-being.
+Although your mother may have reminded you to “sit up straight” when you were younger, there are more ways than just that to improve your posture and maintain it for life.

-Posture is the way you hold your body, whether you’re sitting, standing, lying down or moving.
-Since posture involves your joints, ligaments, muscles, spine and tendons, practicing good posture provides a number of health benefits.
+Since it involves your joints, ligaments, muscles, spine and tendons, practicing proper posture provides a number of health benefits.

 These include: